NIANIANKNIA/Ntrade/README_en.md

 Ntrade is a LLSE-based Minecraft server player trading market plug-in, based on JavaScript to bring players an efficient and convenient experience.

 ## Plugin features
-- **Multilingual** Currently supports Simplified Chinese and English, more languages ​​will be supported in subsequent updates
+- **Multilingual** Currently supports Simplified Chinese and English, more languages will be supported in subsequent updates

 - **Full GUI** All functions have corresponding GUI interface